 Can I get help on a group project?

 We are happy to support group projects!
-Wherever possible, we ask that the whole group be present for synchronous sessions (or work together to write requests for written feedback), to ensure everyone maintains ownership of their own language, ideas, and work.
-Right now, group sessions are only available online.
+We ask that the whole group be present for synchronous sessions (or work together to write requests for written feedback), to ensure everyone maintains ownership of their own language, ideas, and work.

 Synchronous, online group sessions

-To set up a group meeting to discuss your project, please email us at firstname.lastname@example.org with your preferred meeting times and we will set up a Zoom meeting with your whole group.
+To set up an online group meeting to discuss your project, please email us at firstname.lastname@example.org with your preferred meeting times, and we will set up a Zoom meeting with your whole group.
 Our usual scheduling system can only accommodate one student at a time, so emailing in advance is the best way to set up a group meeting that everyone can attend.

 If you want to review only the sections you wrote for a group project, you can also make an individual appointment to discuss just those sections.
 The consultant can talk about specific language in the section you wrote, but can’t offer feedback on language or phrasing someone else wrote.
 If you have questions about sections written by a groupmate, your consultant may suggest that you reschedule your meeting so that all members can participate.

 If you prefer to request written feedback for your group project, start by collaborating with your group to write out your questions, revision goals, and priorities.
 Paste these into the request form.
 In the notes, you can include the email addresses of all group members to make sure everyone receives the consultant’s response.